mhartenbower/bowling/README.md

    1. Run `./createGame` to start a new game
    2. Create one more players using `./createPlayer <gameId> <playerName>`
    3. Start rolling! `./newRoll <gameId> <playerId>`
-2. There is also an incomplete user interface for demo purposes.
+2. There is also an incomplete and messy user interface for demo purposes.
 To use it, open `/public/index.html` in a browser and press `create game` to get started.

 ## Testing
 To test, just run `npm test`.
 Make sure that a local instance of the service is running if you want the functional test to have a chance at passing.